 Regulations: HB 10(3B)(za)-(zc),(g)-(l); HB60+ 10(4A)(za)-(zc),(g)-(k); CTPE 12(5)(a)-(g),(i); CTRE 21(5)(a)-(g); CTPW 28(5)(a)-(g),(j),(k); CTRW 19(5)(a)-(g),(j),(k).

 The first two categories are dealt with under the section on persons subject to immigration control and apply equally to claims for HB and CTR.
 The third category (passport benefits) in England applies only to claims for HB, but both HB and CTR in Wales are dealt with in the next section.
-In the case of the last two categories (EEA nationals) claimants are entitled to HB in every case but to CTR only if they are also habitually resident.
+In the case of the last two categories (EEA workers) claimants are entitled to HB/CTR in every case without the need to prove they are also habitually resident.

 Nationals of Croatia who are self-employed including those in businesses where the profits are fairly limited (e.g. selling the Big Issue: UKUT 494 AAC) or who are temporarily unable to work due to sickness (EEA Regulations, Regulation 6(3)) are not subject to worker authorisation and are treated as any other EEA national.
 The same is true of those that have completed their 12 months qualifying period in authorised work or who are exempt from worker authorisation (Worker Authorisation Regulations, Regulation 2).